Ulick de Burgh, Lord Dunkellin

 A statue was erected to him in Eyre Square, Galway in 1873 in honour of his military career, and political career as MP for Galway Borough and County Galway.
 However, the statue was torn down after Irish independence in 1922, partly on account of his brother Hubert de Burgh-Canning who was a notoriously unpopular landlord in County Galway.

 Background

 Dunkellin was the eldest son of Ulick de Burgh, 1st Marquess of Clanricarde, and the Hon.
 Harriet, daughter of George Canning.
 He was educated at Eton.

 Military career

-Dunkellin was a Lieutenant-Colonel in the Coldstream Guards.
-He was Aide-de-Camp to the Lord Lieutenant of Ireland (Lord Bessborough and then Lord Clarendon) between 1846 and 1852 and State Steward to the Lord Lieutenant (Lord St Germans) between 1852 and 1854.
-He then served in the Crimean War and was taken prisoner during the Siege of Sevastopol.
-In 1856, Dunkellin was Military Secretary to the Viceroy of India, his uncle Lord Canning.
+Dunkellin entered the army in 1846 and was in the Coldstream Guards.
+He served as Aide-de-Camp to the Lord Lieutenant of Ireland (Lord Bessborough between 1847 and 1848 and then Lord Clarendon between 1848 and 1852) and then as State Steward to the Lord Lieutenant (Lord St Germans between 1852 and 1854).
+Subsequently, he served in the Crimean War and was taken prisoner during the Siege of Sevastopol in October 1854.
+He was appointed a Lieutenant-Colonel in 1854, and was awarded the Order of the Medjidie by Abdulmejid I, Sultan of the Ottoman Empire.
+In 1856, Dunkellin was Military Secretary to the Viceroy of India, his uncle Lord Canning, and also served as a volunteer on the staff during the Anglo-Persian War (1856-57).
+He retired from the Coldstream Guards in 1860.